 1. All Cats Deserve A Chance

 A shelter might also be dealing with special needs cats.
-While it’s an extra commitment you might not have considered taking on before, you never know when you’ll become smitten by a tripod cat or a feline overcoming a major injury.
+While it’s an extra commitment you might not have considered taking on before, you never know when you’ll become smitten by a tri-pawed cat or a feline overcoming a major injury.

 2. One Cat In, One Cat Out

-This means that if someone approaches them with a new cat who needs taking in, they unfortunately might have to turn the kitty down due to a simple lack of space.
+This means that if someone approaches them with a new cat who needs taking in, they, unfortunately, might have to turn the kitty down due to a simple lack of space.

 3. You’re Spreading Awareness

-Naturally, this often involves recapping the kitty’s back story — so when you tell someone that you adopted from a shelter, it becomes an easy way to spread awareness about the importance of scooping up amazing cats from shelters rather than shelling out for designer breeds who may come with genetic disorders and emotional issues of their own.
+Naturally, this often involves recapping the kitty’s back story, so when you tell someone that you adopted from a shelter, it becomes an easy way to spread awareness about the importance of scooping up amazing cats from shelters rather than shelling out for designer breeds who may come with genetic disorders and emotional issues of their own.

-And let us not forget the much maligned black cat, which historically suffers from a lower adoption rate due to being associated with bad luck–and now recently is being shunned because people find it hard to take selfies with them.
-Don’t be that person.
+And let us not forget the much maligned black cat, as they, historically, suffer from a lower adoption rate due to being associated with bad luck–and they’ve been shunned more recently because people find it hard to take selfies with them.

 5. You Get To Know The Cat’s Personality